 Probably the most alarming issue in the FY 18 budget: the district is set to spend more than $6 million next year for software license fees not previously discussed publicly, plus millions in other license or site fees not yet determined.
 That’s apparently on top of $57 million STAT will cost our schools every year.
-And, if such fees exist for just half of the 6-year-digital conversion plan, STAT’s overall price tag is indeed closer to $300 million.
+STAT’s overall price tag is indeed closer to $300 million.
 Just for the first several years.

 So, STAT costs are not lower, as the updated “STAT budget” indicates, but higher.
 Perhaps way higher.

 In fact, some items briefly listed in the digital conversion plan also show up big in additional costs tucked elsewhere in the FY 18 budget or approved contracts: “client software,” “license fees,” “staff,” and “network infrastructure upgrades.”
 Logic would indicate: If they’re STAT/digital costs in the plan, then they’re STAT/digital costs period.
 (See the op-ed for details and related costs).

 Overall, a full audit—both financial and thematic—seems in order.
 And that would be something to keep in mind for any district with a digital initiative.
 Because, even after rounds of questions, the amount of money being spent by BCPS, even on specific digital curricula, is mind-numbingly unclear.
 And we have to wonder why.